 Irasshaimase and Arigato Gozaimasu

 Obviously, you’ll want to see if they look, have Japanese names (Nobu, Yuki, Yukiko, etc.) or speak Japanese which is the most tell-tale sign.
 The easiest way is if they’re able to say “irasshaimase” (welcome) and “arigato gozaimasu” (thank you very much) when you enter or leave without sounding like “ear-rah-say” or “ari-gato goes-away”.
 Although there are other ways to be able to tell such as the type of service you receive.
 Japanese service is professional, but they aren’t overly friendly or personal.
-The differences is that the staff will be very quick, proper, and attentive, but they typically won’t pry into asking if that’s your date or your wife or what your sign is (I’m a Leo btw).
+The difference is that the staff will be very quick, proper, and attentive, but they typically won’t pry into asking if that’s your date or your wife or what your sign is (I’m a Leo BTW).

 Quality over Quantity

 Quality and affordability are usually ingrained in the culture, so you won’t see an abundance of spots offering absurdly cheap AYCE sushi.
 You will see value-oriented pricing that is a balance between quality and price, but price and quantity won’t be the end all, be all.
 It’s one reason why when you’re in Japan you can get some of the most amazing meals for a couple bucks.

 You can do all five, but you can also just simply ask the staff directly although I stick with the subtle approach.
 I go about that way because I know there are a few places where they’re conscientious about divulging that sort of information because people can be overly critical of who owns and operates the business (in California).
 I find that silly to some extent because there are a few individuals who aren’t the same nationality, ethnicity, or yet alone race that could give an ethnically native person a good run for their money (unless you’re thrown under the bus by a media outlet like a certain pho owner in PA).